henry2004y/Vlasiator.jl/docs/src/log.md

 ### Benchmarks

 !!! note
-    The numbers shown here are comparisons between Analysator v0.9 and Vlasiator.jl v0.8.25.
+    The numbers shown here are comparisons between Analysator v0.9 and Vlasiator.jl v0.8.26 running Python 3.6.9 and Julia 1.6.3.
+The timings are performed on a i5-10210U @ 1.6GHz if not specified.
+Keep in mind that when we are comparing against Python, we are mostly likely comparing with the underlying C libraries with a Python wrapper.

 * Reading DCCRG grid variables
 | Variable[^1] | 80KB Float32 | 900KB Float64 | 32MB Float64 |